oscar-system/GAP_pkg/GAP_pkg_4ti2interface/README.md

 # GAP_pkg_4ti2interface

-This is generated wrapper package for the GAP package 4ti2Interface 2022.09-01.
+This is a generated Julia wrapper package for the GAP package 4ti2Interface 2022.09-01.

 ## Issues